 Most scrotal masses require minimally invasive treatment or no treatment at all, but some require more-serious procedures.

 Most cases of testicular cancer can be cured, but close follow-up care is necessary to watch for possible recurring cancer.

 Testicular self-exams may help you find a scrotal mass early, allowing you to get prompt medical care.
 If you perform this exam regularly, you'll understand what "normal" feels like and be better prepared to detect any abnormality.
 To do a testicular self-exam, follow these steps:

 If you find a lump or other abnormality, call your doctor as soon as possible.

-A regular self-examination of the testicles can identify growths early.
-Grasp and roll the testicle between your thumbs and forefingers, feeling for lumps, swelling, hardness or other changes. ...
+To perform a testicular self-examination, grasp and roll the testicle between your thumbs and forefingers, feeling for lumps, swelling, hardness or other changes. ...

 Last Updated: 2011-07-14